Joining the Family of God

 - Holy Cross Day (September)

 Other times may be possible, depending on the circumstances and at the discretion of the Rector.
-Parishioners wishing to have an infant or child baptised should contact the office at 604 685 2532 or email us at email@example.com for more infomation.
+Parishioners wishing to have an infant or child baptised should contact the office at 604 685 2532 or email us at [email protected] for more information.
 The Mothers’ Union will prepare the family for the ceremony, as well as for the commitment of bringing a child into the church family.

 The Baptismal Covenant